-As an Electrician we are sure you find yourself working in some cramped, tight spaces.
+As an Electrician, we are sure you find yourself working in some cramped, tight spaces.
 The issue with that is that there is no way you and your full belt is able to squeeze in there and get to work.
-Our suggestion, get some work pants that allow you to carry the right amount of tools you need and let’s you squeeze into any tight work space.
+Our suggestion, get some work pants that allow you to carry the right amount of tools you need and let you squeeze into any tight workspace.

 FIT – You want a relaxed, loose fit that allows you to move around and work with ease.

-MATERIAL – Get something 100% cotton or a cotton poly blend.
-This will give you that comfort you need and durability you should get from a work pant.
+MATERIAL – Get something 100% cotton or a cotton-poly blend.
+This will give you the comfort you need and durability you should get from a work pant.
 Machine wash is essential!
 Ain’t nobody got time for that!
 If it has some reinforced material that’s a plus, and will help with tears and frays you don’t want.

 ACCESSORIES – Here is where you look at its functionality.
 Look for loops, pocket accessories, knee pad inserts.
 You need just the right amount of accessories to allow you to work smarter and quicker.

 Let us introduce you to one of the pairs we think you should consider.
 Of course we are a little bias but here it goes.

 Take a look at these ProJob Multi-Pocket Pants, Poly-Cotton Blend